DriskellLab/Makkar-et-al.-2024/process_images/README.txt

 models folder:

-    epoch_1000.pth: trained model for detection of 1024x1024 cutouts of murine hair fibers.
+    epoch_1000.pth: trained model for detection of 1024x1024 cutouts of murine hair fibers. (model too large to upload, please email request if needed)